nathanbent/prod-natebentcom/content/posts/vultr-my-favorite-cloud-provider/index.md

 ## What I don't like
 - I have had some weirdness with their newer VPC2.0 offering.
 Namely, I haven't been able to use it for routing traffic through my IPsec tunnel, so I keep the origional VPC connected for that.
+  - Getting decent speeds through Samba/NFS took some tuning over VPC2.0, but

 - VPC1.0 connection speeds are fairly low; typically around 400Mbps in iperf3 testing.
   - Because of this I use VPC2.0 for stuff like SMB shares, and VPC1.0 for IPsec traffic.

 ## References and resources